The Best Small RV’s – Living Large in a Small Space

 - With a class B you can travel anywhere, park anywhere, and sleep anywhere without drawing attention to the fact you’re in an RV.
 If James Bond RV’ed this would be his choice.

-- Don’t hold your breath on contemporary styling, there’s not much out there.
+- Don’t hold your breath on contemporary styling, there’s not much out there (but it is getting better).

 - Diesel is the best option since you’ll be driving through mountains.